 In this case, the weeds are the details of how a candidate does their job.
 The interview becomes an opportunity for Adam to dig into a candidate’s background and see how far their knowledge extends, often stripping away the buzzwords common in marketing.
 He encourages marketing leaders to ask more functional questions with multiple follow-ups, like having a candidate walk through their current marketing funnel.

-Adam also looks out for candidates who bring the mentality that sales and marketing should be aligned on goals.
+Adam also looks out for candidates who bring the mentality that sales and marketing teams should be aligned on goals.
 “Getting leads to get revenue is ultimately like the name of the game.
 I think marketers who don’t focus on that side of it miss a lot of opportunities to understand the way your sales team is positioning,” he said.

 Digging deep is a two-way street.
 If candidates aren’t asking pointed and interesting questions in reply, Adam spots a red flag.
 He believes marketers today need to not only be good cultural fits but also have curiosity and a data-driven outlook.
 It’s how he’s built his team at G2 and what he’s seeking in new hires.